Guo-Yuqing/scNanoSeq-CUT-Tag/README.md

 ```
 ## 06_co_peaks
 These scripts in the `06_co_peaks` were used to detect chromatin modification co-occupacy peaks events from scNanoSeq-CUT&Tag data.
-* step1: Find reads directly support peak pair as candidate co-occupacy peak (Such as peak1-peak2;peak1-peak3 )
+* step1: Find reads directly support peak pair as candidate co-occupancy peak (Such as peak1-peak2; peak1-peak3 )
-* step2: Calculate reads strand and length distribution in each peak (Only save reads length >1kb for calculation)
+* step2: Calculate reads strand and length distribution in each peak (Only save reads length >1 kb for calculation)
 * step3: Filter candidate peak pairs:
          1. left peak pvalue adj <0.01
          2. Right peak pvalue adj <0.01